neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 Prior to the current site design, my main CSS file had about [eighty-four lines of `@media` queries](https://github.com/neillrobson/neillrobson.github.io/blob/ad6585eb78cad9ebe744ac8882834cf5994d426b/webpack/style.scss#L666).
-While the rest of the stylesheet defined the look and feel of my site on a large desktop screen, the media-query styles overrode large portions of those styles to make the site palatable on mobile viewports.
+While the rest of the stylesheet defined the look and feel of my site on a large desktop screen, the media-query styles overrode those rules to make the site palatable on mobile viewports.
-The overrides would trigger at three distinct screen width breakpoints.
+The overrides triggered at three distinct screen width breakpoints.

 Nothing is inherently wrong with media queries, but I found them a hassle to maintain.